 New LSC students are required to submit documentation of high school completion or its equivalent.
-For most students this means requesting their official transcript is issued to LSC after graduation OR requesting their General Education Development (GED)/Certificate of High School Equivelency (CHSE)/High School Equivalency Program (HSEP) score report.
+For most students this means their official high school transcript is issued to LSC after graduation OR their General Education Development (GED)/Certificate of High School Equivalency (CHSE)/High School Equivalency Program (HSEP) score report.
 A high school diploma cannot be used as an alternative to the high school transcript or GED/CHSE/HSEP score report.

 Note: Students are also required to submit official transcripts from all colleges or universities previously attended.
 Students who submit a college transcript with 1 or more successfully completed college level course will have their high school transcript requirement waived.
 For more information, see Transfer to LSC.

 High School Graduates (US and territories) & GED/CHSE/HSEP Holders

-Students can contact the high school they graduated from to request their transcript be sent electronically or through US mail.
+Students should contact the high school they graduated from to request their transcript be sent electronically or through US mail.
 Students who graduated from a public high school in Texas should request their high school send their official transcript through the Texas Records Exchange (TREx) system.
 This is the fastest way to satisfy the high school transcript requirement.
 Official PDF's for out-of-state GED/CHSE/HSEP score reports must be sent directly from the state department of education to LSC via email or mail.

 TREx: Fastest way to send high school transcripts

 High School Graduates (Outside the US and territories)

-Students who graduated from a high school outside of the US must submit the following documents to their campus admissions office.
+Students who graduated from a high school outside the US must submit the following original documents in person to their campus admissions office.
 Credential evaluation companies may email equivalency evaluations directly to Registrar@lonestar.edu.

 Official (original) foreign high school completion documents if in English; OR